ArunA6/ArunA6/README.md

 Hey, I'm Arun and this is a catalogue of some of my explorations in software development!

 Currently building @ X !!!
-Prev @ RouteThis, Innovapost, Infor
+Prev @ RouteThis, Innovapost(acquired by Deloitte), Infor, AlertDriving

-Currently, I'm entering my fourth year pursuing a Bachelor's in Computer Science (BCS) with a Specialization in Artificial Intelligence at the University of Waterloo.
+I'm 22 years old, entering the final year of my Computer Science undergrad with a Specialization in Artificial Intelligence at the University of Waterloo.

-I'm 22 years old and have been coding for more than half of of my life.
+I have been coding for more than half of of my life.
 I began coding as a means to solve interesting problems, from programming robots to coding competitions.
 This passion has continued, but I now focus my skills on creating software that creates immediate positive impacts on users.
 I am also actively exploring Artifical Intelligence, human-computer interfaces, and financial tech through academic and extracurricular projects.

-While focusing my academic work towards AI and more rigorous computer science concepts, I am supplementing my learning through software internships at innovative companies such as X. I continue to look for opportunities to apply and expand my skillset in a professional setting.
+While focusing my academic work towards AI and more rigorous computer science concepts, I am supplementing my learning through software internships at innovative and high-impact companies.
+I continue to look for opportunities to apply and expand my skillset in a professional setting.

+Please feel free to reach out to discuss future opportunities or even just to chat about tech!

 <a href="https://aruna6.github.io/arun-a/" target="blank"><img align="center" alt="Portfolio" src="https://img.shields.io/badge/website-black?style=for-the-badge&logo=slashdot&logoColor=white"/></a>
 <a href="https://aruna6.github.io/arun-a/resume.pdf" target="blank"><img align="center" src="https://img.shields.io/badge/Resume-black.svg?style=for-the-badge&logo=readdotcv&logoColor=white"/></a>